icu-hsuzuki/biblestudy/README.md

     git push -u origin main
     ```

-6. At GitHub Setup, edit Pages
+7. At GitHub Setup, edit Pages: Branch `main/docs`

+    -   Change About: Use your GitHub Pages Website